mobile app bar

 Naomi Osaka Has Heartfelt Message For Fans on Tennis Comeback Post Pregnancy

 “It’s O.K. to not be O.K.,” Naomi Osaka famously wrote in 2021.
 That year, Osaka courageously declared to the world that she would be stepping away from tennis to take care of her mental health.
-She shared that after winning her first Grand Slam in 2018, she suffered from anxiety and depression.
+She shared that since winning her first Grand Slam in 2018, she had been suffering from anxiety and depression.

-Osaka’s decision to withdraw from the 2021 French Open and temporarily step away from tennis to focus on her mental health left many puzzled at the time.
+Osaka’s decision to withdraw from the 2021 French Open and temporarily step away from tennis left many puzzled at the time.
 However, many also lauded her for taking the brave decision despite the stigma surrounding mental health issues.

-According to Ryan Clark, her choice to prioritize her well-being over competition helped ignite a broader, much-needed conversation about the intense pressures athletes face and the significance of mental health and self-care in professional sports.
+According to Ryan Clark, her choice to prioritize her well-being over competition helped ignite a broader, much-needed conversation about the intense pressures athletes face.
+It highlighted the significance of mental health and self-care in professional sports.

 “I think Naomi Osaka is a very necessary human.
 As an athlete.
-Unfortunately, there are these people who go through these things publicly that allow the entire sports world to learn, and she has just been chosen to be that one.
-What she did at the French Open years ago, stepping away and saying, ‘I gotta focus on myself.’
-That was groundbreaking.”
+Unfortunately, there are these people who go through these things publicly that allow the entire sports world to learn, and she has just been chosen to be that one,” said Clark.

+Clark then lauded Osaka for her openness in the face of personal struggles.
 “And then to explain why she did it.
-You know that by choosing to be open about it, there’s going to be criticism, there’s going to be disappointment, even in explaining it, there’s going to be criticism.”
+You know that by choosing to be open about it, there’s going to be criticism, there’s going to be disappointment, even in explaining it, there’s going to be criticism,” he said.

-She described motherhood as “so fulfilling,” but also candidly acknowledged the challenges of juggling her return to professional tennis with the demands of being a new mom.
-Osaka admitted the transition was “tough,” underscoring the critical role of a strong support system, and noting that raising a child truly “takes a village.”
-Once she returned to the court, she admitted, “I don’t feel like I’m in my body.”
+And, underscoring the critical role of a strong support system, she stated that raising a child truly “takes a village.”
+Once she returned to the court, Osaka admitted, “I don’t feel like I’m in my body.”

 “And then she had a baby.
 And I think for female athletes, when you give birth to a child, it’s so much different than it is for us… I think it’s super cool of her to let us see it because so many people hide it,” Clark said on the Pivot podcast.